MobileRobotics-Ulaval/GamepadControl/README.md

 ## Launch the daemon at system startup
 Since we use the application to reduce the use of a computer connected to the robot via ssh, the gamepad control application must be started at computer startup (I struggled to find a working solution to do this and even tho it works right now, I guess there is a better solution...
 Feel free to send me a email if you find one).

+1. Our computer already start in console mode (no desktop GUI).
+To set your computer the same way:
+    1. sudo nano /etc/default/grub
+    2. set the *GRUB_CMDLINE_LINUX_DEFAULT* parameter to text:
+        - *GRUB_CMDLINE_LINUX_DEFAULT="text"*
+    3. For the change to apply, save and exit, then type
+        - *sudo update-grub*
-1. You will have to add the *StartScreen.sh* to crontab with the *@reboot* tag:
+2. You will have to set the computer to logon automatically on startup:
-    - *crontab -e*
+    - sudo nano /etc/init/tty1.conf
-    - add the following line at the end (using your GamepadControl path)
+    - add *-a <your-user-name>* at the end of the following line
-        - *@reboot yourGamepadControlPath/StartScreen.sh*
-2. You will have to change the *StartScreen.sh* script to put any required environment variable.
-In my case I needed these for ROS:
-    - *source /opt/ros/fuerte/setup.bash*
-    - *export ROS_PACKAGE_PATH="/home/administrator/ros_uLaval":$ROS_PACKAGE_PATH*
+    - *exec /sbin/getty -8 38400 tty1*
+    - save and exit,
+    - do the same changes to the */etc/init/tty6.conf* file.
-3. You will also have to change the path to your GamepadDaemon.py in the following line
+3. Finally, you will have to set your computer to start the GamepadDaemon.py in a screen session when you start a login shell
-        - *screen -d -m python /home/administrator/GamepadControl/GamepadDaemon.py*
+    - Check (http://www.joshstaiger.org/archives/2005/07/bash_profile_vs.html) for more details
+    - If the file */home/yourusername/.bash-profile* does not exist, create it.
+    - Then add those line to the file:
+        - *to be added*

 That's it, you should be all set.